sithmel/json-key-value/README.md

 "hello"[2],"world"[0:3]
 ```

 Either brackets or dots can be used as separators.
-Strings can be wrapped in double quotes: in this case any string can be used, and special character needs to be escaped as described in the [JSON specs](https://datatracker.ietf.org/doc/html/rfc8259).
+Strings can be wrapped in double quotes: in this case any character can be used, but special character needs to be escaped as described in the [JSON specs](https://datatracker.ietf.org/doc/html/rfc8259).
 Unquoted strings can be used but only letters, numbers and underscores can be used.

 # Examples

 ## Filter a JSON stream

-In this example we will show how to filter a JSON loaded with fetch without loading into memory.
+In this example shows how to filter a JSON using fetch without loading it into memory.

 ```js
 // this transform a readable stream into an asyncIterable of chunks